diantonioandrea/pacs-first/README.md

 - `pacs::Vector`: Responsible for managing vectors in $\mathbb{R}^n$.
 - `pacs::Target`: Manages the target function to be minimized along with its gradient.
 This can be provided as an input or evaluated numerically via finite differences.
 - `pacs::Data`: Handles the output of the solver and facilitates communication with various routines and strategies.
 - `pacs::Arguments` and `pacs::Parameters`: These classes manage command-line arguments and parameters.
-They utilize a custom, straightforward `argv` parser and leverage the `nlohmann::json` class.
+They utilize a custom and simple `argv` parser and the `nlohmann::json` class.

-The implemented solver necessitates the following parameters for the target function minimization:
+The implemented solver needs the following parameters for the target function minimization:

 - Initial guess $x_0$
 - Initial learning rate value $\alpha_0$
 - Tolerances $\varepsilon_s$ and $\varepsilon_r$
 - Maximum number of iterations
+- An optional parser string for _MuParser_
 - Strategy parameters $\mu$ and $\sigma$

 Additionally, it requires two components:

 1. A routine for evaluating the next point $x_{k + 1}$.
 (Defaults to the Newton routine).
 2. A strategy for determining the learning rate value $\alpha_{k}$.
 (Defaults to the Fixed strategy).

-Optionally, it accepts a string which _MuParser_ parses as the target function.

 Refer to [Options](#options) for the available routines and strategies.